philolo1/codepath-twitter-v2/README.md

 I spent sime times doing the animation and constructing the main view.
 I had an issue that i the tapevent was not really working for me on the tablecell, but i t woked on the viewcontroller.

+It felt easier than the other exercises since i had already a working app.

 #### Required

 - [x] Dragging anywhere in the view should reveal the menu.